Why Avoiding Conflict is Making You Lonely

 "The desire to preserve artificial harmony stiflesproductive ideological conflict within the team."

-See that?
-Artificial harmony.
-False peace.
-This is also what happens in our marriage when we don't have a history of healthy conflict.
-Maybe we had a big fight that was left unresolved or one or both of us got really hurt.
+This can happen in our marriages when we don't know how to engage in healthy conflict.
+Maybe we had a big fight that was left unresolved or we hurt each other horribly.
 And now we work to avoid conflict at nearly any cost.
-We are scared to 'rock the boat' because we haven't learned how to get on the same page, how to compromise, how to sacrifice for each other and the importance of listening to understand.
-We've never allowed conflict to bring us closer together.
+We are scared to 'rock the boat' because we haven't learned how to get on the same page, how to compromise, talk about a problem with kindness or the importance of listening to understand.

 Here are three goals for restoring healthy conflict and moving towards true peace and real intimacy.